LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 </figcaption>
 </figure>

-Sometimes, what makes a high effort feature feasible (or even trivial) is a change in the environment.
+Often, what makes a high effort feature feasible (or even trivial) is a **change in the environment**.
 An example that comes to mind is [CSS conic gradients](/specs/#conical-gradients).
 Conic gradients are the type of gradient that is created by (conceptually) rotating a ray around a center point.